DmitryAlCh/mypage/blog.md

 ---
 layout: default
-title: Thoughts
+title: Notes
-long-title: "Semi-random thoughts"
+long-title: "Notes to myself"
-description: "Should be abot Linux and common-sense"
+description: "Should be about Linux and common-sense"
-permalink: /blog
+permalink: /notes
 ---